cyverse-archive/DE/services/api/endpoints/misc.md

 Secured Endpoint: GET /secured/logout

 The DE calls this service when the user explicitly logs out.
 This service simply records the time that the user logged out in the login record created by the `/secured/bootstrap` service.
-Note that this service requires these query-string parameters, which cannot be obtained automatically in most cases, in addition to the `proxyToken` parameter:
+Note that this service requires these query-string parameters, which cannot be obtained automatically in most cases:

 * ip-address - the source IP address of the logout request
 * login-time - the login timestamp that was returned by the bootstrap service